SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/openid/overview.md

 	![](img/consent-screen.png)
 5. Create a new **OAuth client ID** from the **Credentials** menu.
 	![](img/oauth-client-id.png)
+6. On the next page, select **Web application** to enable the authorization code flow.
+Select **iOS** or **Android** to enable the implicit flow (Google Sign-In) and spcify the origina and callback URLs for your Sync Gateway:
   - `http://localhost:4984` is the origin of your Sync Gateway instance.
-  - `http://localhost:4984/untitledapp/_oidc_callback` is the callback URL endpoint for a given database.
+  - `http://localhost:4984/dbname/_oidc_callback` is the callback URL endpoint for your database.
-6. On the next page, select **Web application** and provide the following URLs.
 	![](img/create-credential.png)
-7. Click **Create** and save the credentials.
-You will need them in the following sections.
+7. Click **Create** and note the generated client id and client secret - they need to be included in your Sync Gateway config.

-**Note:** Those instructions were taken from [this guide](https://auth0.com/docs/connections/social/google).